- Refer a Friend to Receive 20% off -

 For more information on the treatments she offers.

 Please get in touch to arrange a consultation, treatments offered in clinic or in your own home.

-Corticosteroids (cortisone) are fantastic for reducing inflammation around the body from shoulder pain to tennis elbow or osteoarthritis in the knee.
+Cortico-steroid Anti-inflammatory injections are fantastic for reducing pain around the body from shoulder pain to tennis elbow or osteoarthritis in the knee.

 Hyaluronic acid is a substance found in our body and particularly our joints, but as we age, it is far slower to replenish and as a consequence, we get stiff joints.
 Replenishing the hyaluronic acid helps the joints move better and reduces pain.

 Corticosteroid is a medicine which relieves swelling, stiffness, and pain by reducing inflammation.

 No. The steroids Jo injects are completely different and are extremely safe.

 Because it will help reduce your pain.
 You can then start rehabilitation sooner, have fewer treatment sessions, and return to normal activities more quickly.

 You can, but the side effects of these are much more common and can cause stomach upsets and bleeding.
 These injections bypass the stomach.
 Plus they are administered to the site of the pain, so have a direct effect.